Let's Go (Trick Daddy song)

 "Let's Go" is a song by American rapper Trick Daddy, released as the first single from his 2004 sixth studio album Thug Matrimony: Married to the Streets.
 It features Twista and Lil Jon and was produced by Jim Jonsin and Bigg D. The song became a top ten hit, reaching number 7 on the Billboard Hot 100, making it Trick Daddy's most successful single of his career.
 The song samples "Crazy Train" by Ozzy Osbourne.
-It was used in the films Stomp the Yard (2007) and Neighbors (2014), the extended trailer for Megamind (2010), and the second trailer for The SpongeBob Movie: Search for SquarePants (2025) In 2019, the song is also heard during the trailer for a new mode in Gears 5 called Escape.
+It was used in the films Stomp the Yard (2007) and Neighbors (2014), the extended trailer for Megamind (2010), and the second trailer for The SpongeBob Movie: Search for SquarePants (2025).
+In 2019, the song is also heard during the trailer for a new mode in Gears 5 called Escape.
 Despite the sample already being cleared with Osbourne's publishing, Osbourne had not listened to the song until February 2021 when producer Andrew Watt played him the song to his approval.

 A remix of the song that is completely produced by Lil Jon is featured on the bonus CD of Lil Jon & the East Side Boyz's album Crunk Juice.
-It is not to be confused with the song of the same name by Travis Barker, which also featured Twista and Lil Jon.